reveal/revealjs.com/src/config/transitions.md

 ## Background Transitions

 We transition between slide backgrounds using a cross fade by default.
-This can be changed on a global level or overriden for specific slides.
+This can be changed on a global level or overridden for specific slides.
 To change background transitions for all slides, use the `backgroundTransition` config option.
 ```js
 Reveal.initialize({
   backgroundTransition: 'slide'